filecoin-project/community/projects/developer_tooling/developer_tooling.md

 ## How to Contribute
 <!--How can the community contribute to your project?-->
-Try out Truffle Preserve and send us your feedback on Discord.
+Try out the alpha version of Filecoin Flavored Ganache and send us your feedback on Discord.
 We'd love to hear fromy you!